Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 2. Forward Pass: Now that the backward pass has solved $\delta \mathbf{u}[n]^*$, the forward pass applies $\delta \mathbf{u}[n]^*$ to the original (nonlinear) system dynamics for each time step in the trajectory, while keeping track of running total cost.
 (This is as simple as it sounds).
 This will result in a new, likely different $\mathbf{x}[n], \mathbf{u}[n]$ than the nominal trajectory.

 Repeat these two steps process until convergence (the total cost stops decreasing between interations).
 As iterations progress, the trajectory should tend toward optimal with second order convergence (very fast), as the linearizations of the dynamics get better and better as the trajectory changes less between iterations.

+#### Main Advantage of iLQR

+Although it is a more complex algorithm, it is generally less computationally intense than i.e. direct transcription?

+iLQR is less hindered by the problems of time-discretization compared to Direct Transcription.